Matching with Nested and Bundled Pandora Boxes: Introduction

 \section{Introduction}

-We consider a problem of weighted matching under uncertainty about the weights.
-We are motivated by two-sided matching settings such as job search websites and school admissions.
-In such cases, the value of each side for a potential match is often initially unknown until some effort or cost is expended to inspect and discover the value.
+We consider a problem of weighted matching under uncertainty about weights, motivated by two-sided matching settings such as job search websites and school admissions.
+In many of these matching applications, the values of each side for a potential match are initially unknown until some effort or cost is expended to inspect and discover the value.
 Investigating the quality of a school or job may be time consuming, and sorting through applicants may be costly for a company.
 The challenge in these settings is balancing the costly acquisition of information against the need to find high-value matches.
 We ask whether it is possible for an efficient algorithm to navigate this tradeoff.

 Recent work on market design has studied the problem of matching with information acquisition, typically from the perspective of a platform designer in a strategic environment (see Section \ref{subsec:related}).
 This paper takes a step back to consider a simpler, purely algorithmic problem.
 However, all of our results have practical implications for design of two-sided matching platforms, particularly a number of impossibilities for practically-motivated classes of algorithms.
 Both these negative results and our eventual positive results depend on new insights into the \emph{Pandora's Box} model.